Latest News

 ‘Helping to care for one another’

-For both the Spellerbergs and the Wieners, the word ‘philanthropy’ represents far more than just charitable giving.
+For the Spellerbergs, the word ‘philanthropy’ represents far more than just charitable giving.
 It’s also about caring for one another through service and volunteerism — all of which are ways of investing in a brighter tomorrow for future generations.

 “I think part of being in a community is helping to care for one another — however that makes sense for you as an individual,” Emily said.
 “We all have different skills and resources to give, so it’s making the most of what we have.
 Sioux Falls has been really good to us — we’re both in positions we love, working for organizations we really respect.
 So we’re always looking for how we can pay that forward and how we can help the future of a place we love and that we’ve called home for more than a decade.”